 Recipe FAQs

 You can find these packaged in thick meaty strips, about 1 1/2 to 2″ thick usually near the pork loins and chops.
-They are usually cut from the shoulder, which is why they have such great marbling and need to be cooked until the fibers break done.
-Shoulder is often what you use for smoked pulled pork.
+They are usually cut from the shoulder of the pig, which is why they have such great marbling and need to be cooked until the fibers break.
+The shoulder blade is often what you use for smoked pulled pork.

 Absolutely.
-Actually, these are great to make ahead of time and then reheat in the oven right before serving with a fresh brush of sauce.
+Actually, these are great to make ahead of time and then reheat in the oven right before serving with a fresh brush of sauce with your basting brush.

 When it comes to country-style ribs, they will all be cut a little differently with thickness variations.
-You may need to adjust cook times in your instant pot.
+You may need to adjust the cooking time in your instant pot.
 But don’t worry if they aren’t perfect at first.
 Just close the lid and cook for another 5 minutes with the pressure cooker.

 Recommended Equipment